Avaray/metadata-extractor-cli/README.md

 extractor -d <directory-path> -t <tag-name>
 ```

-- **Search in Tag Description**: Filter images by searching in tag description.
+- **Search in Tag Description**: Return metadata with description containing specific string.
+Ignore all other tags.
 Using [Regex](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) is possible, but might not work as expected.
 Something like `-s '[\d\w]{10}'` should work.

 ```
 extractor -d <directory-path> -s <search-string>